 STORK was sunk by the Luftwaffe during the blitz on Plymouth and was re-floated and repaired, serving as a ferry after the War.
 She did not take part in the Dunkirk evacuation.

-Her current owners purchased her in later years as a derelict craft and have undertaken a sympathetic restoration.
+Her most recent owners purchased her in later years as dismantled parts and undertook a complete and sympathetic restoration.
 Many original features and equipment have survived and she has been renovated externally, as near as possible, to the original plans.
+STORK was sold again in 2008 to her current owners, and is currently moored in Maldon, Essex.

 Vessel selected for Avenue of Sail, Queen's Diamond Jubilee Pageant on 3 June 2012